defi-wonderland/smock/README.md

 npm install @defi-wonderland/smock
 ```

+> **Note**: Starting from v2.4.0, Smock is only compatible with
+> Hardhat v2.21.0 or later.
+If you are using an older version of Hardhat,
+> please install Smock v2.3.5.

 ## Basic Usage

 Smock is dead simple to use.
 Here's a basic example of how you might use